Street Smart: Esdaile Avenue

 John and his brother put the events of the Gavazzi Riot behind them.
 The brokerage business continued to do well, and John and Mary raised their three sons.
 The years passed, and John found himself looking to retire from J & R Esdaile.
 By at least October of 1864, advertisements were placed in the Montreal Herald and Daily Commercial Gazette offering the rent or sale of the Esdaile house.
 The Esdailes moved back to Mary's home of Nova Scotia.

 In 1869, a group of gentlemen purchased one hundred and six acres of the Mount Amelia property from Judge Johnston.
-With lots of hardwood on site, and several carriage roads already in place, it was deemed an ideal spot for a subdivision which would include "...houses of various sizes and styles... for purchasers or tenants."
-(Lawson, pg.
-100) The area was named Prince Arthur's Park, and the group who purchased the land made it an official company which was incorporated in 1870.
-This meant that those who had invested in this business venture were responsible for "...the maitenance, control, and management, of all the roads, reserves, drives, avenues and sidewalks in such Park, and the lodges and gates therein erected, and shall make regulations relative thereto" (Embree, pg.
+With lots of hardwood on site, and several carriage roads already in place, it was deemed an ideal spot for a subdivision which would include "...houses of various sizes and styles... for purchasers or tenants" (Lawson, pg.
+100).
+The area was named Prince Arthur's Park, and the group made it an official company which was incorporated in 1870.
+This meant that those who had invested in this business venture were responsible for "...the maintenance, control, and management, of all the roads, reserves, drives, avenues and sidewalks in such Park, and the lodges and gates therein erected, and shall make regulations relative thereto" (Embree, pg.
 4).
-The men involved in this business included the previous owner Judge Johnston, as well as Bennett H. Hornsby, Daniel McNeil Parker, J. Norman Ritchie, Alfred C. Cogswell, Frederick Fishwick, and John Esdaile.
+These men involved in this business included the previous owner Judge Johnston, as well as Bennett H. Hornsby, Daniel McNeil Parker, J. Norman Ritchie, Alfred C. Cogswell, Frederick Fishwick, and John Esdaile.

 Tragically, this house did not stand the test of time.
-Mount Pleasant was demolished in 1938, a part of making way for the Blink Bonnie subdivision.
+Mount Pleasant was demolished in 1938 to make way for the Blink Bonnie subdivision.
 All that remains of the estate is the gatekeeper's house at 141 Pleasant Street.

-There is some debate about both of these houses.
-Some sources claim that Prescott, John's son, was the person who designed these homes.
-Prescott did go on to have a career in engineering so he certainly would have had the necessary intellectual skills.
-However, as both of these homes were built in the early 1870s, it would mean that Prescott would have been designing these elaborate homes before he was twenty years old!
+There is some debate about who actually designed both of these houses.
+Some sources claim that John's son Prescott designed the homes.
+Prescott did go on to have a career in engineering so he certainly would have had the necessary skills.
+However, as both homes were built in the early 1870s, it would mean that Prescott would have been designing these elaborate homes before he was twenty years old!
 Although it is possible that Prescott drafted the plans for each house, it is also possible that through the passage of time Prescott (whose first name is actually John) may have been confused for his father.

 All things come to an end